mohamedkhaledalahmady/AUTONOMOUS-EMBEDDED-CONTROL/README.md

 # _**AUTONOMOUS-EMBEDDED-CONTROL**_
 > ## _Project Description_:
-   * Thsi project related to Cairo University Eco-Racing Team Technical Test
+   * Thsi project related to Cairo University Eco-Racing team technical test
    * My task to implement embedded system that contain some of peripherals such as LCD, dc motoe, stepper motor and commmunication protocol. by using **UART-PC** to transfer data to **MCU** in specific format, then if this valid format MCU filter it and make decitions to control speed and direction of dc motor same for stepper but with angle and direction parameters.
 > ## _Contents_:
    * _All project files_ (.h & .c)